hippough/facial-expression-recognition/README.md

 ### Model Architecture

 The model uses a ResNet-18 architecture that has been retrained on the [Face Expression Recognition Dataset](https://www.kaggle.com/datasets/jonathanoheix/face-expression-recognition-dataset?resource=download).
+For training, 100 images per emotion category were used from the original dataset.

 ### Emotion Categories